 SP WG Officer coordinates and consolidate both reports.
 Draft reports are shared by the heads of departments for reviews and inputs and then sent to CEO for comments and approval.

 The final Quartelry and Annual report is sent to the Minister advisory board/MInister for notification and approval.

+Quarterly review meeting to present the results...

 After Minister advisory board/MInister approval, SP WG Officer share the feedback of the Minister advisory board/MInister on the management meeting.